Client Configuration

 ## Reverse Proxy

-When Bifrost runs behind a reverse proxy, the OAuth URLs it advertises and uses are built from the incoming `Host` header by default - which is the proxy's internal address, not its public one.
-Two settings let you override this with the proxy's public URL.
+When Bifrost acts as an OAuth client to upstream MCP servers, the `redirect_uri` it registers is built from the incoming `Host` header by default - behind a reverse proxy that is the proxy's internal address, not its public one.
+One setting lets you override it with the proxy's public URL.

 | Field | Type | Default | Description |